pupeno/validation_auditor/README.md

 then you'll also get params, url and user agent in the validation audit.
 This breaks the model-controller separation, so it's optional.

+If for some reason saving a validation audit fails, the exception will be left to propagate into your application so that no exception is silently swallowed.
+You may want to not let a secondary system, like auditing, to stop your application for working (depending on how critical auditing is for you).
+If that's the case, you can define an exception handler that can report in whatever fashion you normally report exceptions to your dev team or silently swallow the exception.
+This may or may not work in Rails < 4.

+    ValidationAuditor.exception_handler = lambda do |e, va|
+        puts "When trying to save validation audit #{va}, exception #{e} was encountered." end

 ## Contributing

 1. Fork it